RotaSmart RotaSmart

 The goal is not simply to cut hours.
 It is to align staffing to expected demand so service is protected where it matters, wasted hours are easier to remove, and managers can explain the labour decision clearly.

-• Stronger commercial decisions before publish
+• Stronger commercial decisions while the rota can still change

 • Coverage reviewed alongside cost